pradeep3sep/interviewquestion/README GuessOutput.md

   </p>
 </details>

-### Write a program to remove duplicate from the array without using the default method
-### Write a program to give second largest integer from the array without using the default method
-### Write a program to make polyfill for map,filter,reduce method in javascript

 ### Question 26 , output of below code
 ```js
 for (let i = 0; i < 5; i++) {